 Try also to participate in those experiences with your child.
 Those events become not only golden memories, but rich conversations between the two of you.

-Simple Secrets To Develop Our Kids’ Caring Hearts
+4 Ways To Develop Kids With Caring Hearts

 Point Out Other People’s Feelings